Contact our clerks at email@example.com or call us on +44 (0)20 7353 6381 for a confidential discussion.

 Year of Call:

-Olinga Tahzib joined Chambers as a pupil in September 2016.
-He is developing a broad practice across all areas of Chambers’ work.
+Olinga joined Chambers as a tenant in September 2017 and accepts instructions in all areas of Chambers’ work.

 Before commencing pupillage, Olinga completed the Bar Professional Training Course as a Lord Denning Scholar of Lincoln’s Inn.
 He was graded ‘Outstanding’, graduating top amongst all students at the Inn.
 Prior to this, Olinga completed his Graduate Diploma in Law with distinction at BPP Law School.